UKCloud/documentation/articles/azure/azs-how-create-spn-portal.md

 5. Copy the displayed value for the key and store it somewhere secure.
 This value is referred to as the SPN Client Secret.

-### Configure role-based access control for the SPN on Azure Stack
+## Configure role-based access control for the SPN on Azure Stack

 1. Log in to the UKCloud Azure Stack portal.

     For more detailed instructions, see the [*Getting Started Guide for UKCloud for Microsoft Azure*](azs-gs.md).

-2. Navigate to the resource you wish to give the SPN access to.
+2. Navigate to the resource you want to give the SPN access to.
 In this example we are adding the SPN to the subscription resource to give it permission to all resources.

    1. View your subscription by clicking **All services** in the favourites panel, then selecting **Subscriptions** under the *General* section.